๐Ÿ‡ฒ๐Ÿ‡ฝ Things to Do in Mexico City

 What are the best things to do in Mexico City?

 Mexico City delivers ancient ruins, world-class museums, and one of the planet's great culinary cultures in a single dense urban core.
-Street food tours, rated 4.9 stars at $55, wind through Coyoacรกn sampling tlayudas, elotes, and tacos al pastor from vendors who have held their spots for decades.
+Street food tours, priced at $55, wind through Coyoacรกn sampling tlayudas, elotes, and tacos al pastor from vendors who have held their spots for decades.
 A Mexican cooking class ($70) begins at a local market where instructors guide you through selecting fresh chiles before you grind your own mole from scratch.
 The Teotihuacan Pyramids day trip ($45) takes you 30 miles northeast to climb the 248-step Pyramid of the Sun, one of the largest pre-Columbian structures on earth, with sunrise visits clearing the site before crowds arrive.
 November through February brings mild weather, and $5 admission at the National Museum of Anthropology and Palacio de Bellas Artes keeps a multi-day itinerary affordable.
 The city rewards curious urban explorers, food enthusiasts, and history lovers most.

 ๐Ÿ’ก